2013 Volvo S60 Interior

 Reviewers appreciate the 2013 Volvo S60 for its comfortable front seats and high-quality interior materials.
 However, some mention that the S60 could use a more spacious back seat, and that its infotainment system can be confusing.
 It’s not all bad news on the tech front, as one critic praises the S60’s optional navigation system for smartly guiding him through congested areas.
-The S60’s straightforward climate controls also please reviewers with how easy they are to use.
+The S60’s straightforward climate controls also please reviewers.

 - "The interior is a notch or two nicer than what Mercedes-Benz puts into its C-class." -- AutoWeek